whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can a Whole Nation Embrace Awareness and Unity.md

 Ultimately, I can only know my own experience, but this doesn't have to limit me when I cultivate deep awareness.
 With enough practice asking questions and paying attention, I can see others' perspectives even if their experiences are really different than mine.
 I might not always agree with someone else's point of view, but I can at least understand their perspective which helps me understand their behavior.
 And when I get it wrong, that just becomes another chance to grow my observation skills and learn.

-I strongly believe that these nature connection practices are key to generating unity among people and nonhumans in any culture.
+I strongly believe that these nature connection practices are key to generating unity among people and nonhumans in any nation.
 Once I started really noticing the perspectives of insects, bears and plants, it became easier to notice and understand other people's perspectives.

-When everybody embraces these deep awareness practices, mutual understanding and empathy become common, helping any group find and maintain deep unity -- even in unhealthy cultures.
+When everybody embraces these deep awareness practices, mutual understanding and empathy become common, helping any group find and maintain deep unity -- even in unhealthy nations.

 These practices also helped me make fewer foolish assumptions.
 Assumptions are simply unexamined beliefs.
 When I continuously pay attention to what I observe, I notice what I know and what I don't know.
 There's little room for unexamined beliefs.